eiffel-community/community/SECURITY.md

 We as a community encourage researchers, users and contributors to report vulnerabilities and security related issues to the Eiffel community.
 All issues are thoroughly investigated by a community security officer and/or other community security volunteers.
 All reported and fixed security and vulnerability issues can be found on the [Eiffel community security page](https://eiffel-community.github.io/security.html) .

 ## How to report a security vulnerability
 To file a vulnerability report please send and e-mail to the private eiffel-community-security@googlegroups.com  list.
 The e-mail should list the security specific details as well as the [standard bug report information](https://github.com/eiffel-community/.github/blob/master/.github/ISSUE_TEMPLATE.md).
 Only the community security officers will have access to e-mails sent on the security and vulnerability list.
+This process is the same whether the report stems form an project within the Eiffel community or an external contributor.

 Triage and handling of the vulnerability report will be conducted within one week.
 If the vulnerability severity and impact is high a patch will be published with urgency.